sbis04/flutter_stream/README.md

 # Usage

-If you want to try this sample app, follow the steps mentioned below:
+If you want to try this sample app, follow the steps mentioned below (the app uses a backend API server for sending the requests to MUX):

 * Clone this GitHub repository